sasukeruud/cloud_assignment-1/README.md

 In the following, you will find the specification for the REST API exposed to the user for interrogation/testing.

 ## How to run the application
-Fastes way to run the application is to run "go run main.go" in the terminal in the main directory.
+Fastes way to run the application is to run "go run app\cmd\main.go" in the terminal in the main directory.
-To build an .exe file(executibale file) you can run the command "go build main.go" in the terminal.
+To build an .exe file(executibale file) you can run the command "go build app\cmd\main.go" in the terminal.

 ## Credits
 Made by Robin Ruud Kristensen